-Panner's disease happens from temporary changes in a bone called the capitellum.
-It's the outside bone of the elbow at the end of the upper arm bone (the humerus).
+Panner's disease happens from temporary changes in the capitellum.
+The capitellum is the outside bone of the elbow at the end of the upper arm bone (the humerus).

-Healing can take time, but most kids with Panner's disease do well and have no lasting problems.
+Healing can take time, but most teens with Panner's disease recover with no lasting problems.

 What Are the Signs & Symptoms of Panner's Disease?